shahidkarimi/server-monitoring-grafana-prometheus/README.md

 ## Docker Services

-- Prometheus from data descovery
+- Prometheus for data descovery
 - CAdvisor to monitor Docker containers
 - Grafana to visualize data